CMU-17-214/f2025/assignments/hw2.md

 We recommend to set up a `.gitignore` file to avoid committing generated files.
 See homework 1 for an example.

 We require you to set up GitHub actions to compile and test the project.
-You can adapt the setup from homework 1 in `.github/workflows`.
+You can adapt the setup from Homework 1 in `.github/workflows`.

 Further reading: [Maven - How to create a Java project](https://mkyong.com/maven/how-to-create-a-java-project-with-maven/), [Maven Archetype Plugin – archetype:generate](https://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html), [Maven – Introduction to the POM](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html), [Maven – Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), [ignoring files in Git](https://www.atlassian.com/git/tutorials/saving-changes/gitignore), [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)